KeisukeKudo/open_pull-request_chatwork_notifier/README.md

-# Open Pull Request Chatwork Notifier  javascript action
+# Open pull request chatwork notifier JavaScript action.

 Post the opened pull request to chatwork.
 Works only with the open action of the pull request event.